Klaountia Pasmatsiou is a graduate student in physics at Case Western Reserve University

 Meet Theory Girl Klaountia

 Klaountia Pasmatsiou is an Albanian/Greek graduate student in the Physics department at Case Western Reserve University.
 Her main research interests involve mathematical relativity and the self force problem.
 By the 2030's, the space-based gravitational detector LISA will be launched to detect GWs of much lower frequencies than those currently heard by LIGO.
 One of its primary targets is the ``Extreme-Mass-Ratio-Inspiral’’ systems (small body orbiting a larger central mass).
 Hence, she is looking for practical schemes to compute its waveforms, with the associated self-force effects incorporated.
-She is also interested in problems related to vacuum decay and dark energy.
+She is also interested in problems related to dark matter and dark energy.
+And lately, she has been particularly interested in the black hole information loss problem.